-- 1. The AE are as a rule located at MLat<73° during low geomagnetic activity conditions; - the Hall current direction in the AE does not depend uniquely from the orientation of the IMF By component. - Fig. 4a shows cases of AE appearance in the daytime sector with a change of the SymH index.
-Usually, SymH has negative values (SymH<0 nT) during geomagnetic storms.
-Fig. 4a shows, however, beside of the mostly negative values also some values with SymH>0.
+- 1. The AE are, as a rule, located at MLat < 73° during low geomagnetic activity conditions. - 2.
+The Hall current direction in the AE does not depend uniquely on the orientation of the IMF B_y component.

+Figure 4a shows cases of AE appearance in the daytime sector with a change in the SymH index.
+Usually, SymH has negative values (SymH < 0 nT) during geomagnetic storms.
+Figure 4a also shows, however, some values with SymH > 0 besides the mostly negative values.
 They occur as a rule during the first few hours of magnetic storms.
-The large scatter of the data points and their low correlation coefficients (maximum for MLat(EE, r = 0.39) and I(EE, r = 0.29) in Fig. 4a) indicate the weak control of the AE parameters by the symmetric ring current, the index of which is SymH.
+The large scatter